towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 1024 == kPsychTextureUploadFormatOverride
-Tell PTB to use the opposite texture format of what its auto\-detection thinks is optimal.
-[Screen](/docs/Screen) contains code to auto\-detect certain type of graphics chips with broken drivers and tries to work\-around them by chosing different parameters for fast texture creation in certains circumstances.
-In case those vendors should ever fix their drivers and thereby the built\-in workaround becoming invalid, this allows to override PTB's choice.
-This is mostly to work around broken ATI drivers on MS\-Windows which cause miserable texture creation performance with the standard optimized settings.
+Tell PTB to use the opposite texture format of what its auto-detection thinks is optimal.
+[Screen](/docs/Screen) contains code to auto-detect certain type of graphics chips with broken drivers and tries to work-around them by chosing different parameters for fast texture creation in certains circumstances.
+In case those vendors should ever fix their drivers and thereby the built-in workaround becoming invalid, this allows to override PTB's choice.
+This is mostly to work around broken ATI drivers on MS-Windows which cause miserable texture creation performance with the standard optimized settings.

 2048 == kPsychAvoidFramebufferBlitIfPossible
-Tell PTB to not use the EXT\_framebuffer\_blit extension if a lower\-speed workaround solution exists.
+Tell PTB to not use the EXT\_framebuffer\_blit extension if a lower-speed workaround solution exists.
 This will mostly affect the operation of [Screen](/docs/Screen)\('CopyWindow'\) when the imaging pipeline is active.
 Normally a more flexible, capable, faster method would be used, unless you set this flag